-As described in the Company's February 29, 2016 Annual Report, we identified errors that impacted the year ended February 28, 2014.
-The corrections for the errors, which we have concluded are immaterial to all prior period consolidated financial statements, are reflected in the selected financial data included in this Form 10-K.

-(1) Per share amounts are calculated using the weighted average shares outstanding during the period.

-(2) Represents the dilutive effect of issuing common stock below net asset value per share during the period in connection with the satisfaction of the Company's annual RIC distribution requirement.
-See Note 13, Dividend.

-(3) Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the periods reported.
+- (1) Per share amounts are calculated using the weighted average shares outstanding during the period. - (2) The continuous issuance of common stock may cause an incremental increase in net asset value per share due to the sale of shares at the then prevailing public offering price and the receipt of net proceeds per share by the Company in excess of net asset value per share on each subscription closing date.
+The per share data was derived by computing (i) the sum of (A) the number of shares issued in connection with subscriptions and/or distribution reinvestment on each share transaction date multiplied by (B) the differences between the net proceeds per share and the net asset value per share on each share transaction date, divided by (ii) the total shares outstanding during the period. - (3) Represents the dilutive effect of issuing common stock below net asset value per share during the period in connection with the satisfaction of the Company's annual RIC distribution requirement.
+See Note 12, Dividend. - (4) Total investment return is calculated assuming a purchase of common shares at the current market value on the first day and a sale at the current market value on the last day of the periods reported.
 Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's DRIP.
-Total investment return does not reflect brokerage commissions.

-(4) Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of the periods reported.
+Total investment return does not reflect brokerage commissions. - (5) Total investment return is calculated assuming a purchase of common shares at the current net asset value on the first day and a sale at the current net asset value on the last day of the periods reported.
 Dividends and distributions, if any, are assumed for purposes of this calculation to be reinvested at prices obtained under the Company's DRIP.
-Total investment return does not reflect brokerage commissions.

-- (5) Portfolio turnover rate is calculated using the lesser of year-to-date sales or year-to-date purchases over the average of the invested assets at fair value. - (6) Asset coverage ratio per unit is the ratio of the carrying value of our total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
+Total investment return does not reflect brokerage commissions. - (6) Portfolio turnover rate is calculated using the lesser of year-to-date sales or year-to-date purchases over the average of the invested assets at fair value. - (7) Asset coverage ratio per unit is the ratio of the carrying value of our total consolidated assets, less all liabilities and indebtedness not represented by senior securities, to the aggregate amount of senior securities representing indebtedness.
 Asset coverage ratio per unit is expressed in terms of dollar amounts per \$1,000 of indebtedness.
 Asset coverage ratio per unit does not include unfunded commitments.
-The inclusion of unfunded commitments in the calculation of the asset coverage ratio per unit would not cause us to be below the required amount of regulatory coverage. - (7) The Credit Facility and SBA Debentures are not registered for public trading.
+The inclusion of unfunded commitments in the calculation of the asset coverage ratio per unit would not cause us to be below the required amount of regulatory coverage. - (8) The Credit Facility and SBA Debentures are not registered for public trading.

-Note 15.
+Note 14.
 Selected Quarterly Data (Unaudited)